georghildebrand/singularity_overview/README.md

 Ok, now its time to read the docs about definition files which you can find [here](http://singularity.lbl.gov/bootstrap-image)..

-Some stuff good to know:
+Some stuff good to know about image definitions:
 * Similar to dockerfile usage
 * In **%setup**:
     * Use `${SINGULARITY_ROOTFS}` variable to copy files directly to the container